janhq/jan/docs/blog/rag-is-not-enough.md

 The first step was to transform Nitro’s unstructured format into a synthetic Q&A dataset designed for [instruction tuning](https://arxiv.org/pdf/2109.01652.pdf).

 The text was split into chunks of 300-token segments with 30-token overlaps.
-This was to target a GPT-4 with 8k context length.
 This helped to avoid a [lost-in-the-middle](https://arxiv.org/abs/2307.03172) problem where LLM can’t use context efficiently to answer given questions.

-The chunks were then given to **GPT-4** to generate 3800 Q&A pairs.
-You can find the [open-sourced dataset here](https://huggingface.co/datasets/jan-hq/nitro_binarized_v2) on HuggingFace.
+The chunks were then given to GPT-4 with 8k context length to generate 3800 Q&A pairs.
+The [training dataset](https://huggingface.co/datasets/jan-hq/nitro_binarized_v2) is available on HuggingFace.

+## **Training**

+Training was done with supervised finetuning (SFT) from the [Hugging Face's alignment-handbook](https://github.com/huggingface/alignment-handbook), per [Huggingface's Zephyr Beta](https://github.com/huggingface/alignment-handbook/tree/main/recipes/zephyr-7b-beta) guidelines.

+We used consumer-grade, dual Nvidia RTX 4090s for the training.
+The end-to-end training took 18 minutes.
+We found optimal hyperparameters in LoRA for this specific task to be `r = 256` and `alpha = 512`.

+This final model can be found [here on Huggingface](https://huggingface.co/jan-hq/nitro-v1.2-e3).